+There is a wide range of possible experimental configurations for optical tweezers (OT).
 In essence an OT setup needs a tightly focussed laser beam, usually achieved by focussing the beam through a microscope objective with high numerical aperture NA>1.
-For an optimal quality of the imaging, all elements should be adapted, apertures etc. This is achieved by introducing optically conjugated planes which are shown in the figure by the crosshatched planes.
+For an optimal quality of the imaging, all elements should be adapted, apertures etc. This is achieved bv introducing optically conjugated planes which are shown in the figure by the crosshatched planes.
 If planes are optically conjugated it means that objects are in focus in all these plans at the same time.
 In the example on the left, two microscope objectives are used.
 One for creating the trap and the second one for illumination and detection of the motion of the particle in the optical trap.
 Reminder: Numerical Aperture

-Numerical aperture determines resolution $d_0$ of the objective This is the minimal distance when two objects can be distinguished

-Numerical aperture (NA) is defined as $NA = n \sin(\alpha)$ , where n is the refractive index of the medium and $\alpha$ the opening angle of the objective lens.
+Numerical aperture determines resolution $d_0$ of the objective.
+This is the minimal distance when two objects can be distinguished.
+For fluorescent objects one can go beyond this limit by turning the molecules on and off (Nobel prize for chemistry 2014).
+Numerical aperture (NA) is defined as $NA=n \sin(\alpha)$ , where n is the refractive index of the medium and $\alpha$ the opening angle of the objective lens.
 The factor of 0.61 due to diffraction at round aperture which leads to the so called Airy disc that has minima at $0.61\lambda/R$ , $1.116\lambda/R$ , $1.619\lambda/R$ , ... with $\lambda$ the wavelength and R the radius of the objective lens.
 The solutions of a plane wave incident on a round aperture leads to an intensity distribution described by Bessel functions of the first kind with poles at the positions given above.
 The resolution (for distinguishing objects) of any microscope is limited by the wavelength and the diffraction pattern of the lens.
 Optical Tweezers: Position Detection in Reflection

 We will discuss two different strategies for the measurement of positions of a particle in an optical trap.
 Both methods we are discussing are extremely relevant for all techniques discussed in the lecture and are widely used in the tracking of single particles or molecules.
 On the left, the detection of the position using a second laser beam, that is reflected off the particle is depicted.
 This is also the method of choice employed in the atomic force microscope.
 In general this technique allows for resolution down to 0.01nm and below.
 It is important to note here, that spatial resolution in particle tracking is NOT limited by the resolution determined by the NA of the used objective.
 The NA only determines at what distance two particles can be distinguished.
-This is important to remember, especially when modern developments like STED (stimulated emission depletion microscopy) are discussed which can overcome the limitations by NA.
+This is important remember, especially when modern to developments like STED (stimulated emission depletion microscopy) are discussed which can overcome the limitations by NA.
 Optical Tweezers: Quadrant Photodetectors